-Thanks to the explosion of data created and collected by businesses in the past couple of years (mostly in part due to improved analytics tools, IoT devices and a greater need to improve the efficiency of work processes,) Object Storage has passed the stages of early adopter and has become accepted in the industry as the best way to store vast amounts of unstructured data.
+Thanks to the explosion of data created and collected by businesses in the past couple of years (mostly in part due to improved analytics tools, IoT devices and a greater need to improve the efficiency of work processes,) Object Storage technology has passed the stages of an early adopter and has become accepted in the industry as the best way to store vast amounts of unstructured data.
 This has led to the rise of S3 Storage: its most popular incarnation.

 But what is S3 Storage and why should it be near the top of your IT projects list this year?

-What is S3 Storage?
+What is Object storage?

 In fact, ‘Object storage’ can reduce a business’ TCO of storage by up to 65%

 This shift in focus is more than just a trend.
 Now is the right time to assess the way your business handles data and how it can get an edge on the competition this year.